Seventeen years ago last month, I walked into the CareerBuilder.com headquarters in Reston, VA thinking it'd be another ordinary day at work.

 In late 2015, I was approached by several parties interested in acquiring Medellin Living.

 Over several months, I wrestled with the idea of selling it, which, to be completely honest, had never crossed my mind.

 Ultimately, it felt like the right move to let go of the blog and my time as an expat in the city.
 I finalized an agreement with the buyers in early 2016 while in Oaxaca.

 By the end of that year, I was no longer formally involved with the site I'd spent seven years building from scratch.

 It was as a bittersweet moment.
 I used the proceeds to do adult things like pay off credit cards, save for retirement, and eventually buy new furniture.

 Moving to Austin, Texas

 When my two months in Oaxaca were up, I flew back to Tampa to see my doctors.
-They gave me the all-clear, and I was able to come off the blood thinners.
+They gave me the all-clear, and I could come off the blood thinners.

 I quickly got the sense I could be happy living here, so out of curiosity, I went to look at some apartments downtown.
-I wanted the third one I looked at and very quickly put down a deposit, then signed a lease.
+I wanted the third one.
+I looked at it and quickly put down a deposit, then signed a lease.